robin-a-meade/example-make-cpp/README.md

 * https://stackoverflow.com/a/29936672
 * https://stackoverflow.com/a/33665503

 The problem is that both C and C++ source files compile to object files having the same file extension, `.o`.
 So how is `make` to know to use the C++ linker for linking these `.o` files into the final executable?
 (Apparently, the C linker can be used as well, the (only?) difference being that the C++ linker includes the C++ standard library, which is almost always needed in any C++ program.)
 There are many solutions offered in the above discussions.
-We prefer a solution that leverages the default rules to the extent possible.
+We prefer a solution that leverages the default rules.

 Print the default database of rules, recipes, and variables: